vickybesra/E2E-EKS-Three-Tier-DevSecOps-Project/README.md

 📈 **The journey covered everything from setting up tools to deploying a Three-Tier app, ensuring data persistence, and implementing CI/CD pipelines.**

-## Getting Started
-To get started with this project, refer to our [comprehensive guide](https://ujwal5ghare.medium.com/end-to-end-three-tier-devsecops-project-bf719155ef33) that walks you through IAM user setup, infrastructure provisioning, CI/CD pipeline configuration, EKS cluster creation, and more.

-## 🌟 Comprehensive Guide
-For a detailed guide, please refer to my [blog post on Medium](https://ujwal5ghare.medium.com/end-to-end-three-tier-devsecops-project-bf719155ef33).

-Happy Coding! 🚀